LarsVonQualen/AngularCurrencyConverter/README.md

 You should now be able to spin up the project:
   - `grunt serve`

+If you want to run your test suite:
+  - `grunt test`

 ## OS X

 If you are running with vanilla Node.js and NOT using Node Version Manager, you will have prefix most of the commands with `sudo`, specifically every `npm install -g <package>` and `gem install <package>` command.